alces-software/metalware/docs/design/03-api-namespace.md

 level namespace is returned for the group that is in scope.
 The following methods are available to it:

+1. Access to the group name
 1. Access to the group level answers
 1. Loop through configs for the nodes in the group

 On top of all this, a config is loaded into ERB's binding which can also return values.
 Currently their are two options for what this config is.
 Normally it is the config for the Node that is in scope (such as a kickstart file).
 In this case, the MagicNamespace has a node in scope as well and `alces.nodename` and alces.index will return correctly.

 However if a domain level config is being rendered, then the config in the ERB's